ArentasMeinorius/FoodWaste/4aprasas.md

 # Summary {.unlisted .unnumbered}
-&nbsp;&nbsp;&nbsp;&nbsp;The primary objective of the second laboratory assignment is to design the system and required changes.
-While in the first laboratory work we analysed business and all its processes, this time the attention on existing system and the changes. \
+&nbsp;&nbsp;&nbsp;&nbsp;The primary objective of the fourth laboratory assignment is to define the architecture of the system.
+This time we will write about the viewpoints and perspective of the system for what the system is and what we added to it. \

 **The main tasks of this iteration:** \
    1. Allergens feature \